Hedberg Public Library to close for three weeks starting Monday

 Some limited services will continue, “As the situation allows,” according to the release.
 Those include:

-- Librarians are available via calling 608-758-6600 to help with research and resource questions, such as what library resources can be accessed from home.
+- Librarians are available by calling 608-758-6600 to help with research and resource questions, such as what library resources can be accessed from home.

 - The library has other online services, such as downloadable eBooks, audiobooks, movies, music, databases and other research tools (some of which might require library cards).